 Residential Portable Diesel Air Compressors

-Residential, hobby and casual-use air compressors are the ones you’ll commonly find at Home Depot, Amazon or eBay.
-They typically offer less than 10 CFM at 90 PSI and are best suited for small, personal projects or operators who only need air on a very irregular basis.
+Residential, hobby, and casual-use air compressors are the ones you will commonly find at Home Depot, Amazon or eBay.
+They typically offer less than 10 CFM at 90 PSI and are best suited for small, personal projects or operators who only need light air on a very irregular basis.

-These air compressors need to be portable and are typically light enough to carry or pull by hand, so they can be easily tucked away when they’re not in use.
+These air compressors need to be portable and are typically light enough to carry or pull by hand so they can tuck away when they’re not in use.